brendancrebs/butler/specs/language_options.md

 name: "golang"
 ```

-#### filePatterns
+#### workspaceFiles

 - Type: string array

-- Description: `filePatterns` is a field for the user to supply pattern strings associated with code files for a
+- Description: `workspaceFiles` is a field for the user to supply pattern strings associated with code files for a
   language.
 The file pattern could be a file extension, a common file name, a specific file path, or any combination of
   these.
 When a directory with a defined file pattern is found, Butler will create a `workspace` for this directory.
 A
   `workspace` is a directory that contains the relevant files for command execution.